senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

       - If a record already exists with the same data source code and record ID, it will be replaced.
       - If the record definition contains DATA_SOURCE and RECORD_ID JSON keys, the values must match the dataSourceCode and recordID parameters.
-      - Flags control how the operation is performed and the content of the result.
+      - Specify the SzWithInfo flag to determine any outcomes from this operation.
       - The data source code must be registered in the active configuration.

 1. **closeExportReport**